philipjohn/theyworkforyou/readme.txt

 Nope!
 It's a kinda requirement of [TWFY's API](http://www.theyworkforyou.com/api/) and besides, you should be glad to point folks at their amazing resource.

 == Changelog ==

+= 1.0.0 =
+* Completely re-factored to be Gutenberg compatible, using a block instead of a widget!

 = 0.4.2 =
 * TWFY attribution